-As many of you know, I was out with an injury for several weeks recently.
+As many of you know, I was out with an injury for several weeks recently and it made me think about why you should be removing negativity from your running vocabulary.
 During the downtime, I became extremely comfortable with not running.
 I was actually a bit concerned that I had lost my “running mojo”.
 But in the last few days I’ve begun increasing my mileage to prepare for my next marathon – the Myrtle Beach Marathon on February 15th.
 I’ve got a training plan laid out before me with every day marked for a specific distance and type of run, plus the occasional rest/cross-training days; it’s my road-map to victory, if you will.

 Note: You can also get a free copy of my eBook here.

 I’ve recently begun listening to podcasts while running.
 There are literally thousands of podcasts out there that cover topics from technology and finance, to web design and marketing.
 As a running blogger I like to stay up to date with the newest advances in the blogging world, as well as learn new techniques to improve my running.

 Not only will this keep your mind busy while you run, but it could help you solve a problem at your job or business.
 For me, some of my stress comes from working and school.
 What better way to distract yourself and make running fun again?
 If I can study and run at the same time, I’ll feel much better at the end of my run.
 I may even figure out a solution to a problem that lead to my stress in the first place.

 As you’ve probably noticed, all of these tools are mental.
 This is because it is a barrier of the mind that we must overcome.
 And although this mental problem may seem superficial, it can have a serious impact on our performance as runners.
 Don’t let it get the best of you.
 We can all achieve great things with a little motivation, distraction, and self-confidence.

 “The trick is in what one emphasizes.
 We either make ourselves miserable, or we make ourselves strong.
 The amount of work is the same.”
 Carlos Castaneda